medvir/VirMet/docs/index.md

-# VirMet: a set of tools for viral metagenomics in markdown
+# VirMet: a set of tools for viral metagenomics

 VirMet is a software suite designed to help users running viral metagenomics